vineet-shukla-web/Mathmatical-Operation/README.md

 # Mathmatical-Operation

-* This function perform mathmatical opertion like add,subtract,multiply,division.
+* This package perform mathmatical opertion like add,subtract,multiply,division.

  * We will pass two parameter and its display result.